Bleeding Gums May Be Precursor to Other Problems

 If you have perfect oral hygiene, then bleeding gums may be an indicator of more serious problems.
 Periodontitis, which causes destruction of the gum attachment to the tooth as well as bone loss is just one of the more serious problems.
 The gums may recede and expose the roots of the teeth which leads to thermal sensitivity, especially cold, and sometimes root decay.
 This must be corrected immediately to prohibit continual loss of bone which leads to mobility, soreness, and eventual loss of some of the teeth.
 This is one of the major reasons for periodic exams and x-rays.

-Supplemental vitamin C and K may be recommended or an increase in the food sourse which provides the same.
-Oranges, limes, and grapefruts are excellent sourdes of Vitamin C. Good sources for K are bannanas and spinach.
+Supplemental vitamin C and K may be recommended or an increase in the food source which provides the same.
+Oranges, limes, and grapefruits are excellent sources of Vitamin C. Good sources for K are bananas and spinach.

 Life Member-American Dental Association, Emeritus Fellow-Academy of General Dentistry, American Academy of Implant Dentistry